The Psychology Behind Racism

 Social advocate and writer Kimberly Blaker stresses the importance of teaching children about diversity from a young age.
 “Unfortunately, prejudice beliefs often stem from the home.
 So advocates, teachers, and communities must take up the cause in teaching children to value diversity.”

 More public dialogue among adults regarding racism and other forms of bigotry is also needed.
-“In order to fight this epidemic, we must engage faith-based communities, colleges and universities, nonprofits, and law enforcement,” says Dr. Richard Greggory Johnson, professor in the Master of Public Administration program at the University of San Francisco.
+“In order to fight this epidemic, we must engage faith-based communities, colleges and universities, nonprofits, and law enforcement,” says Dr. Richard Greggory Johnson, a professor in the Master of Public Administration program at the University of San Francisco.
 “It will take the intersection of allies, thought leaders and the like to eradicate racism on a global level.
 But even more important is the continued attention to the problem.”

 Flowers suggests talking with people who hold different ideas, asking them to explain why they feel this way, which will lead to their explaining their thinking—or the absence of it.
 “Your job is not to convert them, but to listen to them and ask about contradictions in their thinking or errors in facts,” says Flowers.
 “Such calm conversations build relationships and teach tolerance.
 They can also encourage people to examine ideas they have swallowed whole without ever chewing them over.”